cosmos/cosmos-sdk/store/README.md

 1. Get & set operations are `O(log n)`, where `n` is the number of elements in the tree
 2. Iteration efficiently returns the sorted elements within the range
-3. each version is immutable, can be retrieved even after a commit
+3. Each tree version is immutable and can be retrieved even after a commit(depending on the pruning settings)

 Specification and implementation of IAVL tree can be found in [https://github.com/tendermint/iavl].